 How to Write a Feasibility Study Step by Step

-A feasibility study looks at the viability of an idea with an emphasis on identifying potential problems.
-The study attempts to answer two main questions: Will the idea work, and should you proceed with it?
+A feasibility study looks at the viability of a business venture or project with an emphasis on identifying potential problems.
+The study attempts to answer two main questions: Will the proposed business/venture work, and should you proceed with it?

 Before you start to write your business plan, it's important that you first identify how, where, and to whom you intend to sell your product or service.
 You also need to assess your competition and figure out how much money you will need to start your business—and more importantly, how much it will take to keep it running smoothly until it is well established.